shineangelic/TagView/README.md

 Android TagView-HashTagView derived from Cüneyt Çarıkçi

-I tried to hide internal implementation and expose tagView APIs only, not forcing the user to pass thru RelativeLayout view.
-SimpleTagView is just this humble.
-The Tag view is simpler, since it uses <merge> layout, but also supports font-awesome.
+I tried to hide internal implementation and expose tagView APIs only, not forcing the user to pass thru a container RelativeLayout view.
+SimpleTagView is simpler, since it uses <merge> layout, but also supports font-awesome to put an icon on your TAGs.
-Some features were lost, I preferred a simpler implementation.

 Simple android view to display collection of colorful tags efficiently.